 1. How many credit cards should I have?

-Ah, this would be the $64,000 question.
-Some well-known financial gurus would tell you the answer is none.
+Some financial gurus will tell you the answer is none.
 Meanwhile, other card experts say you can have a lot more.
-Brian Kelly, the “Points Guy,” says he has up to 20 active accounts open at any given time so he can rack up hotel and airline credits.

 2. Should I carry a balance?

-Unless you’re self-financing a purchase or dealing with an emergency situation, paying credit card interest is just plain dumb.
+Unless you must self-finance a purchase or are dealing with an emergency, paying credit card interest is just plain foolish.

 Some people believe you need to carry a balance for your credit score to benefit.
-But as you’ll see in No. 3, that’s not really the case.
-You can read this article to learn more about why no balance is needed to boost your score.
+But as you’ll see in No. 3, that’s not the case.

-While several different companies create credit scores, the one most likely to influence your access to credit and interest rates is your FICO score.
+While several companies create credit scores, your FICO score is the one most likely to influence your access to credit and the interest rates that lenders charge you.

-Your main FICO score runs from 300 to 850, and companies use it to decide how well you manage credit and how likely you are to pay them back after borrowing.
+The main FICO scores range from 300 to 850.
 The higher the score, the more trustworthy you appear to creditors.

 4. How often should I check my credit score?

 Experts generally suggest looking at your credit score frequently.
 It’s easy to do, without paying.

 Once you get a look at that magic number, you may want to take this advice on how to raise your score quickly.

-Some argue you should start with the smallest balance.
-Quickly paying off that account can give you the momentum needed to keep on a debt diet.
+Some argue you should start with the smallest balance, because quickly paying off an account can give you the momentum needed to stick to your debt diet.

-However, if you look at it from a purely financial standpoint, it is better to start with the highest-interest card.
-Paying off the high-interest card first usually saves the most money.
+However, from a purely financial standpoint, it is better to start with the highest-interest card.
+Paying off the high-interest card first will save you money on interest payments.

 6. Should I co-sign a card for a friend or family member?

-Co-signing for a card or loan puts you on the hook for the balance in the event a friend or family member stops paying.
-Or if the borrower makes late payments — and you may not know if he or she does — that can also negatively affect your credit score.
+Co-signing for a card or loan puts you on the hook for the balance if the friend or family member stops paying.
+If the borrower makes late payments — and you may not know if he or she does — that can also negatively affect your credit score.

 Sometimes even good people make poor money decisions, or life takes a turn they didn’t expect.
-Bottom line: You shouldn’t co-sign unless you’re ready and able to assume the debt as your own in the event your co-signer — for whatever reason — can’t pay.
+Bottom line: You shouldn’t co-sign unless you’re ready and able to assume the debt as your own in the event your co-signer can’t pay.

-7. When should my child get her or his first credit card?
+7. When should my children get their first credit card?

-Probably not until he or she has a real job and some emergency savings.
+Probably not until they have a real job and some emergency savings.

 Children must have their own money before they start using someone else’s cash, so a steady job is a must.
 A work-study gig in the campus cafeteria for three months doesn’t cut it either.

-Emergency savings help ensure that the child doesn’t get sucked into using a credit card for every minor crisis or shopping whim.
-Students need to get into the habit of saving before they perfect the habit of spending.
+Emergency savings help ensure your child doesn’t get sucked into using a credit card for every minor crisis or shopping whim.
+Students need to get into the habit of saving before they focus on the habit of spending.